tompollard/tableone/docs/bestpractice.rst

 Summary
 -------

 It should be noted that while we have tried to use best practices, automation of even basic statistical tasks can be unsound if done without supervision.
-We encourage users to use :py:mod:`tableone` alongside other methods of descriptive statistics and, in particular, data visualization to ensure appropriate handling of their data.
+We encourage use of :py:mod:`tableone` alongside other methods of descriptive statistics and, in particular, visualization to ensure appropriate data handling.

 ..
 [1] Mohd Razali, Nornadiah & Yap, Bee.
 (2011).
 "Power Comparisons of Shapiro-Wilk,
     Kolmogorov-Smirnov, Lilliefors and Anderson-Darling Tests".
 Journal of statistical